 Astronomers expected that black hole—called Sagittarius A*, or SgrA*—to shred G2 in the summer of 2014, causing a brief blaze of radiation as the ripped-up object fed the black hole’s insatiable appetite.
 But that did not happen: G2 slid right on by SgrA*—scarcely worse for wear, save for some slight deformation of its shape—and continued on its galactic journey.

 It turns out that they are not alone.
-Published today in the journal Nature, a new study reports an additional four so-called G-objects in the Milky Way’s center.
+Published in January 2020 in the journal Nature, a study reported an additional four so-called G-objects in the Milky Way’s center.
 And just like G1 and G2, they are cosmic chimeras.